Lightstreamer/Lightstreamer-kafka-connector/examples/docker-kafka-connect/README.md

-# Lightstreamer Kafka Connector Docker Image
+# Kafka Connect Lightstreamer Sink Connector Docker Image

-This folder contains the resources required to build a minimal Docker image of Lightstreamer Kafka Connector.
+This folder contains the resources required to build a minimal Docker image of Kafka Connect Lightstreamer Sink Connector.

-The image is built by deriving the official [Lightstreamer Docker image](https://hub.docker.com/_/lightstreamer) with the current version of the Kafka Connector.
+The image is based on the official [Official Confluent Docker Base Image for Kafka Connect](https://hub.docker.com/r/confluentinc/cp-kafka-connect-base).
 Check out the [`Dockerfile`](./Dockerfile) for more details.

+# Building

 ## Requirements: